 A "Respondent" is someone designated to respond to a report submitted to the Equity & Title IX Office.
-Generally, the Respondent is someone alleged to be responsible for behavior that is in violation of one of three UVU Policies regarding sexual harassment and sex discrimination (Policy 162), discrimination (Policy 165), or whistleblower anti-retaliation (Policy 168).
+Generally, the Respondent is someone alleged to be responsible for behavior that is in violation of one of two UVU Policies regarding sexual harassment and sex discrimination (Policy 162), and discrimination (Policy 165).

 If you are contacted by the Equity & Title IX Office, it is important to keep in mind that the office is not taking action at that time, but rather would like to meet with you to follow-up on the report and further discuss the situation.
 If you have been accused of sex discrimination, sexual violence, dating violence, domestic violence, stalking, or other gender-based harassment, sex discrimination, discrimination, or retaliation, you can find information about UVU’s network of people and departments who can offer appropriate assistance for a variety of situations across campus on the Report and Support website.